 If you can swim, ride a bike, and run (or walk), come out and give it a tri!

-This event was held at Genesee Valley Park on Saturday, July 19th at 8:00 AM.
+This event is held at Genesee Valley Park on Saturday, July 18th at 8:30 AM.
 The swim is in the outdoor pool at GVP.
 The bike ride is on paved bike trails along the Genesee River.
 The run is on paved trails and sidewalks in the park.

 There will be 3 distances.
 You decide which distance you want to do.